pvv88/exploratory_data_analysis_project2/README.md

 [Data for Peer Assessment](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip) [29Mb]
 The zip file contains two files:

-PM2.5 Emissions Data (<span style="color:red">summarySCC_PM25.rds</span>): This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
+PM2.5 Emissions Data (```diff + summarySCC_PM25.rds```): This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.
 Here are the first few rows.

 ```{r, eval=FALSE}
 1 ##     fips      SCC Pollutant Emissions  type year